jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-windows-98-install-on-hp-compay-t5710-t5000-series-thin-client.md

 ### Step 5 - Partition thin client internal hard disk

 Next we need to prepare the thin client internal hard drive for Windows 98 install.
 Insert the Easy2Boot USB stick and power on the thin client.
-The system will recognoize the USB drive and load the Easy2Boot menu system.
+The system will recognize the USB drive and load the Easy2Boot menu system.

 From the menu, select <code>Windows Boot</code> - this will load the Windows boot menu - and then select <code>Windows 98 Second Edition Boot</code>.
 This will boot from our Windows 98 floppy image: